joanseg/The-Positioning-Manual/chapters/04-Positioning-vs-Specialization.md

 Either physically or mentally, make a dot on the diagram below.
 Where you place the dot should describe your perception of two company's product lines.
 One dot for Apple's products, and another dot for Facebook's products.

-{TODO:Blank 2x2 matrix with cost on one axis and security on the other}
+{@TODO:Blank 2x2 matrix with cost on one axis and security on the other}

 Show and tell time.
 How much does your diagram look like mine?

-{TODO:My filled-in 2x2}
+{TODO:My filled-in 2x2 with logos for my dots}

 Just notice how similar or different your placement of Apple and Facebook's dots are compared to mine.
 It's not that mine are "right" and yours are or aren't "right".
 That's not the point here at all, because there is no right or wrong placement of dots.
 Instead, the dots tell us something about Apple and Facebook's reputations _as they exist inside my mind compared to your mind_.

 Let's revisit the Zencaster example.
 Here's a similar 2x2 matrix showing Zencastr's reputation as it exists in my mind compares to how it exists in the minds of my podcaster friends:

-{TODO: 2x2 with value of features on one axis and reliability on the other, with a cluster of dots from my peers in the high value, reasonably reliable quadrant and my lone dot on the high value, low reliability quadrant}
+{TODO: 2x2 with value of features on one axis and reliability on the other, with a cluster of dots from my peers in the high value, reasonably reliable quadrant and my lone dot on the high value, low reliability quadrant.
+Maybe instead of dots use a circular avatar image for me and then for my friends.
+Or use my name and the names of my podcaster friends.}

 **Generally, the more consistency there is in the placement--or _positioning_--of Apple, Facebook, Zencastr, or any business on a diagram like this, the more homogenous that companies reputation--or market position--is.**

-There's a seeming contradiction at play in this idea of a market position.
+At this point you should be noticing a seeming contradiction at play in this idea of a market position.

 If we could survey every living human, we would probably find very few businesses with a completely homogenous market position.
 If we could ask every living human to place Apple and Facebook on our 2x2 matrix, we'd find lots of variances because people have a wide range of preferences and worldview filters.

 {illustration showing a 2x2 matrix but with dots scattered all over it with no real clusters anywhere.}

 If different people place--or *position*--the same product or company in different positions on this matrix, how can any company have a clearly defined market position?
-Said differently, how can any company know how its products or services are perceived by the market?
+Said differently, how can any company know how its products or services are perceived by the market if there's so much diversity in how their products/services are perceived?

 In practice, this is not actually a problem, and it's especially un-problematic for _you_ because most companies--and definitely yours --will _never_ need to be perceived in precisely the same way by every human on the planet.
-In fact, most small services businesses can get away with the right group of 1,000 to 10,000 people perceiving them the "right" way.
-Helping that many people perceive you the way you want to be perceived is still no small feat, but it's infinitely more achievable than trying to help every human on the planet perceive you the way you want to be perceived.
+In fact, most small services businesses can get away with the right group of 1,000 to 10,000 people perceiving them in a similar-enough way.
+Helping that many people perceive you the way you want to be perceived is still no small feat, but it's infinitely more achievable than trying to help every human on the planet perceive you exactly the way you want to be perceived.

 **A market position--again, your *reputation*--is how you are perceived by the group of people who need to know about you for your business to thrive.**